shr0mi/Beyond-Horizon-Space-App/README.md

 ## Documentation

-You can find all the technical details of the project here: [Dowload PDF](https://drive.google.com/file/d/1IU9bx-2ejSo0HHmrbVRZHzcxvkcIpqw0/view?usp=sharing)
+You can find all the technical details of the project here: [Download PDF](https://drive.google.com/file/d/1IU9bx-2ejSo0HHmrbVRZHzcxvkcIpqw0/view?usp=sharing)

 ## Builds